NikKowPHP/social-brain/chapters/chapter-5.md

 ---
 ### **Field Work Challenge**

 In one important conversation this week (in-person, video, or chat), your only mission is to broadcast a powerful Signal of Presence.
-Put your phone away, close extra tabs, use an acknowledgment message.
-Just observe what it does to the dynamic of the conversation.
+Put your phone away, close extra tabs, or use an acknowledgment message in chat.

+*   **For the Architect:** Your mission is to use the "Intelligent Pause."
+Bite your tongue for one full second longer than is comfortable before you respond.
+Just notice what it does to the conversation.
+*   **For the Connector:** Your challenge is to maintain the "tripod of attention" even when the conversation gets uncomfortable.
+Resist the urge to look away or physically disengage to smooth things over.
+*   **For the Sentinel:** Your focus is on your own non-verbals.
+Try to relax your jaw and shoulders while you listen.
+Your goal is to broadcast "calm presence," not "high alert."

 ---
 ### **Neuro-Toolkit: The Attentive Brain**